 Interest earned on Funding Party bank accounts is recognized in the Statement of Revenues and Expenditure as finance income in line with effective interest rate method.
 Surplus interest earned is allocated to the Funding Parties Undesignated Capital Contributions Accounts, with the exception of Partner interest earned, which is allocated to the Undesignated Capital Contributions Accounts of the United States and the European Union in the same ratio as their Administrative Revenues contributions.
-Interest earned on administrative and supplemental bank accounts is allocated to the Undesignated Capital Contributions in the same ratio as their Administrative Revenues and the European Union in the United States and the European Union in the United States and the European Union in the States and the European Union in the States and the European Union in the United States and the European Union in the States and the European Unio
+Interest earned on administrative and supplemental bank accounts is allocated to the Undesignated Capital Contributions Accounts of the United States and the European Union in the same ratio as their Administrative Revenues contributions.